 The festival is a time to watch the moon, a symbol of harmony and peace.
 Performance of dragon and lion dances usually occur on this day in southern China and Vietnam.
 Lanterns are common in Hong Kong and other places.
 Carrying brightly lit lanterns and writing riddles on them is another popular tradition.

 Cassia wine is the traditional drink during Mid-Autumn Festival.
 In southern China, people eat some seasonal fruit.
-The Mid-Autumn moon has also traditionally been an occasion to honour marriages and find partners.
+The Mid-Autumn moon has also traditionally been an occasion to honor marriages and find partners.
 In some parts of China, that happens during dances.
 Children and grown-ups also play many traditional games and participate in competitions.